Basic ConceptsComparisonsElectrical WiringMeasuring InstrumentsProtectionQuestions - Answers

 Circuit Breaker GFCI

-It is installed in the main breaker box.
-GFCI outlets are installed at power points while GFCI circuit breakers are installed in the main breaker box.
+Installed in the main breaker panel or distribution board.
+GFCI receptacles are installed at outlets; GFCI breakers are installed in the breaker panel.

 Related Posts: